mecid/mecid.github.io/_posts/2025-02-18-yielding-and-debouncing-in-swift-concurrency.md

 }
 ```

 As you can see in the example above, we use the *yield* function after every decoded JSON file.
 The *yield* function allows us to suspend the execution and return the thread to the pool to run other asynchronous tasks.
 After that, it resumes execution of our task.
 This way, we can fairly distribute the computing power between parallel tasks.

+Usually, you don't need to manually yield tasks while using async functions, because every line where you use the **await** keyword yields the thread.
+The manual task yielding becomes really important whenever you use non-async APIs like JSON decoding and encoding, etc.

 Today we learned how to be a good citizen while using Swift concurrency language features by utilizing yielding and debouncing.
 I hope you find the post enjoyable.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!